idontwannarock/java-interview-coding-practice/README.md

 # Java Interview Coding Practice

+## Getting started

+You need Java 8+ installed and add all jar files in lib directory as dependencies in your IDE.

+And then start from tests.

 ## Lance Interview Questions

 1. Get the third largest integer within a list of integer